saracarsanaro/genome-analysis/genome_annotation.md

 ### Eukaryotic Genome Features

 mRNA is processed after transcription, most notably via splicing.
 The splicing process is independent of CDS location.
+Gene expression depends on transcription factor binding and access, and chromatin plays a major role in transcription factor access.

 Genomic regions with 50% GC content or more tend to have high **Gene Density**.
 The overall CG content of the human genome is 41%, however some regions differ severely from this average.

 **CpG Islands** are regions with high concentraions of CpG (C followed by G on the same strand).
 CpG should occur at 4.41% frequency in the genome, however it actually occurs at less than 1% frequency.
 CpG Islands are believed to be associated with promoters and transcription start sites.
 The CpG Track is available via UCSC.

 Approximately 10% of the human genome consists of **Repeats**.
 Repeat DNA likely plays a role in eukaryotic life, however the specific nature is unclear.
+The broad categories of repeats are _Interspersed repeats_: Includes long-terminal repeat (LTR)-containing long interspersed elements (LINEs) and short elements (SINEs).
+These are transposon-derived repeats and include Alu.
+There is a RepeatMasker track on the UCSC Genome Browser  ; _Pseudogenes_: Derived from genes, but no longer functional.
+There is a pseudogene track at UCSC; _Simple Repeats_: Short repetitive sequences or low complexity regions, such as (A)10, which is a string of 10 As, or (CG)20, which is CG repeated 20 times; _Segmental Duplications_: Large duplications, usually a kilobase or more, which can occur on the same chromosome or on a different one from the original; and _Tandem repeats_: Associated with telomeres, centromeres, and rDNA.

-**Aneuploidy**, **Inversions**, **Chromosome number and synteny**
+**Aneuploidy** is the presence of an abnormal number of chromosomes in a cell, and is usually caused by nondisjunction in meiosis.
+It is common for two closely related species to have one region of a chromosome inverted. **Inversions** can also occur within populations, and are sometimes associated with disease. **Synteny Maps** are designed to map related regions of genomes, and show related regions between species on different chromosomes.
+Fusion or splitting of chromosomes often occur in speciation.

-**Sequence tagged sites**
+**Sequence tagged sites** are short regions of a very unique DNA sequence.
+They are suggested locations for a PCR primer, as there shouldn't be a similar sequence elsewhere in the genome.
+Ideally these sites shouldn't have any SNPs, and every individual in the population should have that sequence.
+An STS also found in a different species can be useful for cross-genome comparisons.

 ### Functional RNAs